luigisaetta/obdii/README.md

 ## Author: L. Saetta

 ## Starting Date:   27/12/2017
-## Last update:     01/01/2018
+## Last update:     02/01/2018
 ##                  luigi.saetta@gmail.com

-This repository contains most of the work I have done to develop, in Python, a working prototype for my idea of a Connected Car.
+This repository contains most of the work I have done to develop, a working prototype for my idea of a Connected Car.

 Following, some details:

 HW that will be used:

 - OBDII port in the car
-- OBDII bluetooth adapter (available from Amazon, for example)
+- OBDII Bluetooth adapter (available from Amazon, for example)
 - a Raspberry PI 3 (need bluetooth and WIFI)
 - A SmartPhone, for Internet Connectivity (in my case an iPhone)
 - a PowerBank, to power the RPI

 Cloud Services:
+- Compute and Storage Services (a Linux VM)
 - MQTT broker (TLS capable)
 - NodeRED, to process msgs
+(MQTT and NodeRED are incapsulated in Docker Container)

+The software running on RPI is developed in Python and run as a set of System Services

-Dependencies:
+SW Dependencies:
 - Paho MQTT client for Python (see: https://www.eclipse.org/paho/clients/python/)
 - configparser
-- Python-OBD (see credits)
+- Python-OBD to access dat afrom OBDII interface (see credits)

 Release 0.6:
 This release is to test the OBDII interface and demonstrate that the project is feasible.